-- g.
-LEA report, any information about charges filed, and/or arrests made, - h.
-Emergency Medical Services (EMS) or local Fire Department records, if applicable, - i.
+- f.
+LEA report, any information about charges filed, and/or arrests made, - g.
+Emergency Medical Services (EMS) or local Fire Department records, if applicable, - h.
 Coroner and autopsy report if applicable,

 Note: If there was no autopsy, this needs to be documented in the narrative of the Assessment of Alleged Child Abuse or Neglect Report (SF 113/0311).